benbarber/jekyll-instagram/README.md

 # Jekyll Instagram Plugin

-Jekyll Instagram aka Jekyllgram is a Jekyll plugin for displaying a feed of your recent Instagram photos.
+Jekyllgram is a Jekyll plugin for displaying a feed of your recent Instagram photos.

 ### Installation and Setup